-View the brand new “Silver Dart” exhibit, a fill scale replica of Bell’s famous plane which flew in 1909, the first flight in Canada!
+View the brand new “Silver Dart” exhibit, a full scale replica of Bell’s famous plane which flew in 1909, the first flight in Canada!

 We are proud to be Canadian!
 Parks Canada celebrates Canada Day with free entry to all national parks, national historic sites and national marine conservation areas across the country.

 Family fun is on the menu every day at Alexander Graham Bell National Historic Site and Parks Day is no exception.
 The fun includes experiments, and making and flying kites.

 Aviation Day 2019 will feature two workshops with Nigel Isle.
 In the first one, at 11:00 am, children use basic household items to create a personalized mini glider that flies brilliantly.
 In the second workshop, at 2:00 pm, a CD, a motor, and batteries come together to create a small robot, and from there kids can decorate to their heart’s content!
 All materials are provided.
 Nigel will also bring his flight simulator and kids can try that out on our big screen TV.
 In addition to Nigel’s activities, members of the Sydney RC group will fill the Water exhibit area with their remote-controlled airplanes, and one of their members will build a remote controlled airplane on the Silver Dart Stage throughout the day.
 Activities run from 11 am to 3 pm, and admission and workshops are free.